robeady/MMSaveExtractor/README.md

 Requires .NET framework version 4.5.

+Please report any issues or suggestions on [RaceDepartment](http://www.racedepartment.com/threads/save-extractor.133659/).

 # For developers

 Any contributions are welcome!
 The code is pretty short so I left it all in `Form1.cs`.